-- Max Payne follows the titular detective's investigation of the designer drug "Valkyr".
+- Max Payne follows Max's investigation of the designer drug "Valkyr".
 The symbolism of the name becomes apparent near the end of the game when we learn that Valkyr was originally a part of Government Conspiracy to produce super-strong soldiers.
 As Max put it: "Valkyr was meant to be a white-winged maiden that would lift you up to a warrior's heaven.
 Instead, it had turned out to be a one-way demon ride to hell."

 - Being partly influenced by Norse mythology, the Dept Heaven series of games loves this trope.
 It's never quite played straight, though, probably due to the gods' absence.

 - One of the playable characters in Gauntlet is known as the "Valkyrie".
 She's usually the Jack of All Stats of the group, having average attack, agility and magic (but above-average defense).